 The way in which lotteries, raffles, competitions and prize draws operate are very different and therefore each has its own different set of legal requirements.
 Online prize competitions have grown drastically in popularity over the last few years, and the number of prize competition sites is on the increase too.
 However, promoters of such competitions need to tread incredibly carefully and run their competitions in such a way as not to be considered an illegal lottery, whereby participants would actually be gambling.

 Is my raffle or prize competition site really gambling and do I need a licence?

 The Gambling Act 2005 regulates “gambling” which is defined as “gaming”, “betting” or “participating in a lottery”.
-These activities involve payment and the allocation of a prize wholly reliant on chance.
-Lotteries cannot be run for commercial gain and most can only be run for good causes such as charities, sporting or cultural clubs or other not-for-profit causes – all of which heavily rely on income from lotteries to support their work.
+These activities involve payment and the allocation of a prize which is entirely reliant on chance.
+Lotteries cannot be run for commercial gain, and most can only be run for good causes such as charities, sporting and cultural clubs, or other not-for-profit causes – all of which heavily rely on income from lotteries to support their work.

 How do I run my raffle or prize competition lawfully without requiring a licence?

 There are two main ways to run your prize competition site lawfully.

 The first is to offer a free alternative route of entry, such as a postal route.
 The second way is to incorporate an element of skill, knowledge or judgment into the competition, to prevent a significant proportion of the public from winning the prize and participating in the competition.

 While this may sound very simple, the laws surrounding free entry and the skill-based element are quite complex, so you should seek expert legal advice before promoting your competition.

 What skill, knowledge or judgment do I need to include in my raffle or prize competition?

 How you incorporate the skill, knowledge or judgment element is ultimately up to you amd the way you want to run your competition, but it must prevent a significant proportion of the public from winning a prize and participating.